Poland, Lithuania close borders with Belarus as Lavrov suggests EU pay Minsk to keep refugees

 "Yesterday during certain political expert discussions it was said: why when refugees were coming from Turkey did the EU provide financing so that they stayed in the Turkish republic?
 Why is it not possible to help the Belarusians in the same way?" said Lavrov on November 9.

-Polish government spokesman Piotr Muller blamed the influx on Belarusian special services, and NATO claimed this is a tactical use of migrants to put pressure on the EU in retaliation for sanctions.
+Polish government spokesman Piotr Muller blamed the influx on Belarusian special services, and NATO claimed what was occurring was a tactical use of migrants to put pressure on the EU in retaliation for sanctions.
 The sanctions were imposed after Belarus forced a Ryanair plane to land and detained oppositionist Roman Protasevich.

 Minsk was allegedly issuing special visas to allow refugees from countries such as Syria, Afghanistan, Iraq, Nigeria, and many others.
 Upon arrival, migrants report being sent to the Polish border by Belarusian officials.
-Lukshenko denies the scheme, BMB Russia reported.
+Lukshenko denies there is such a scheme, BMB Russia reported.

 There have been altercations between migrants and Polish border security, and tear gas was used against migrants attempting to forcibly cross the border.
 Polish Deputy Foreign Minister Piotr Wawzhik said, “I am convinced that the Belarusian authorities are seeking a conflict that will lead to casualties on at least one of the sides.”

-In response to the situation, Russian Press Secretary Dmitry Peskov said, “We have no doubt that the migration services of Belarus are taking all the necessary measures so that the situation remains legal.”
-This comes just days after President Putin and President Lukashenko met on November 4 and officially approved 28 union programs aimed at integrating the states’ economic policies.
+In response to the situation, Russian press secretary Dmitry Peskov said, “We have no doubt that the migration services of Belarus are taking all the necessary measures so that the situation remains legal.”
+This statement comes just days after President Putin and President Lukashenko met on November 4 and officially approved 28 union programmes aimed at integrating the states’ economic policies.